SDIAlliance/ecoqube-prometheus/README.md

 The password for the Grafana `admin` user should be defined as a SecureString SSM Parameter named: `/ecoqube/<ENV>/env/grafana_admin_password`

-## Data Persistence

-Thanos uses an S3 bucket for long term durable data storage Kubernetes persistent volume claims are stored on EFS
+The whitelist can be configured through the option `alb.ingress.kubernetes.io/inbound-cidrs` in the Helm config files

-## Ingress
+### Ingress

 External ingress is configured using the `AWS Load Balancer Controller` in Kubernetes: https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/ingress/annotations/
 The settings can be found in the Helm configuration files for Thanos and Grafana mentioned above

-## Kubernetes Cluster Access
+### Kubernetes Cluster Access

 The `kubectl` config required to access the cluster can be configured by the `scripts/kr.sh` script.